ls1intum/Artemis/docs/dev/system-design/localvc-localci/localvc-localci-system-design.rst

    Local VC and Local CI Deployment

-Employing the local VCS and local CIS, administrators can deploy the Artemis application server without the need for dedicated VCS and CIS installations.
+Employing the local VCS and local CIS, administrators and developers can set the Artemis application up without the need for dedicated VCS and CIS installations.
 This new architecture simplifies the setup process, reduces dependencies on external systems, and streamlines maintenance for both developers and administrators.
 Developers have fewer applications to run in parallel, which translates into decreased system requirements.
 See :ref:`Local CI and local VC Setup` on how to set the system up.